CityofPittsburgh/fire_risk_analysis/README.md

 Runs the risk prediction model, using:
 * the three datasets from WPRDC
 * Fire Incident data from PBF (public, aggregated version available at [WPRDC](https://data.wprdc.org/dataset/fire-incidents-in-city-of-pittsburgh).
+However, please note that due to privacy concerns, the most detailed fire incident data that the model is trained on are not publicly accessible, but the aggregated version of the incident data is available, at the block-level, instead of the address-level.
+At the moment, this script is not able to run on the aggregated, block-level data.

 ## merger.py